DataFire/Integrations/integrations/generated/google_content/README.md

     * items [Price](#price)
   * weights `array`: A list of inclusive order weight upper bounds.
 The last weight's value can be "infinity".
 For example [{"value": "10", "unit": "kg"}, {"value": "50", "unit": "kg"}, {"value": "infinity", "unit": "kg"}] represents the headers "<= 10kg", " 50kg".
 All weights within a service must have the same unit.
 Must be non-empty.
 Can only be set if all other fields are not set.
     * items [Weight](#weight)

+### HolidayCutoff
+* HolidayCutoff `object`
+  * deadlineDate `string`: Date of the order deadline, in ISO 8601 format.
+E.g. "2016-11-29" for 29th November 2016.
+Required.
+  * deadlineHour `integer`: Hour of the day on the deadline date until which the order has to be placed to qualify for the delivery guarantee.
+Possible values are: 0 (midnight), 1, ..., 12 (noon), 13, ..., 23.
+Required.
+  * deadlineTimezone `string`: Timezone identifier for the deadline hour.
+A list of identifiers can be found in  the AdWords API documentation.
+E.g. "Europe/Zurich".
+Required.
+  * holidayId `string`: Unique identifier for the holiday.
+Required.
+  * visibleFromDate `string`: Date on which the deadline will become visible to consumers in ISO 8601 format.
+E.g. "2016-10-31" for 31st October 2016.
+Required.

+### HolidaysHoliday
+* HolidaysHoliday `object`
+  * countryCode `string`: The CLDR territory code of the country in which the holiday is available.
+E.g. "US", "DE", "GB".
+A holiday cutoff can only be configured in a shipping settings service with matching delivery country.
+Always present.
+  * date `string`: Date of the holiday, in ISO 8601 format.
+E.g. "2016-12-25" for Christmas 2016.
+Always present.
+  * deliveryGuaranteeDate `string`: Date on which the order has to arrive at the customer's, in ISO 8601 format.
+E.g. "2016-12-24" for 24th December 2016.
+Always present.
+  * deliveryGuaranteeHour `string`: Hour of the day in the delivery location's timezone on the guaranteed delivery date by which the order has to arrive at the customer's.
+Possible values are: 0 (midnight), 1, ..., 12 (noon), 13, ..., 23.
+Always present.
+  * id `string`: Unique identifier for the holiday to be used when configuring holiday cutoffs.
+Always present.
+  * type `string`: The holiday type.
+Always present.

 ### Installment
 * Installment `object`